TheJelmega/prog-lang/design/README.md

 A struct is a composite type that consists out of a number of types, called 'fields'.

 Fields within a structure can be defined as either being mutable, or not (which is the default).
-Non-mutable field can only be set when the struct is fully assigned, i.e. the individual field cannot be modified.
+Non-mutable field can only be set when the struct is constructed, i.e. the individual field cannot be modified.
-If the entire struct is marked as mutable, all fields within it will be mutable, no matter if they are individual declared as.
+If the entire struct is marked as mutable, all fields within it will be mutable, no matter if they are individual declared as `mut` or not.

 Fields can also be assigned default value, which need to be able to be evaluated at compile time, but allow them to be left out when constructing a value of this type.

 > _Note_: Default values for fields should not be confused with the value of fields if the `Default` trait is implemented.
-> Field default values are used to allow omitted when constructing a new struct, not to retrieve a default value for the entire struct,
+> Field default values are used to allow them to be omitted when constructing a new struct, not to retrieve a default value for the entire struct,
 > this means that `Default::default()` may return a different value that a field's individual default value, as it is allowed to decide these values at runtime.

 There are 3 kinds of structs: